fukurosan/Jhaystack/docs/README.md

 When relevance is calculated the order of comparison function will always takes precedence.
 Secondarily relevance will be based on the score of the comparison function.
 And, thirdly, there may be parts of the comparison function that scores values differently based on different criteria and circumstances.

-To learn more about scary words like comparison strategy, please check out the docs. (hint: its really not that scary!)
+To learn more about scary words like comparison function, please check out the docs. (hint: its really not that scary!)